Smart electric drive: Second generation

 The second generation, Smart ED2, was introduced in 2009 to 18 markets with the objective to gather experience about how customers use and charge electric vehicles.
 Daimler initially planned to build 1,000 vehicles, but as demand exceeded the company's expectations, more than 2,000 Smart Fortwo electric drive cars were produced.
-The electric cars were available for leasing or through the Car2Go carsharing service in San Diego, Amsterdam and Vancouver.
+The electric cars were available for leasing or through the Car2Go carsharing service in San Diego, Amsterdam and Vancouver, but were never sold to the public and were returned after 4 years.
 Production of the second-generation Smart Fortwo electric drive began in November 2009 in Smartville, Hambach, France.
 The Smart ED2s have a 16.5 kWh lithium-ion battery provided by Tesla, Inc. and a powertrain provided by Zytek.
 The range of a fully charged battery is up to 135 km under the New European Driving Cycle (NEDC) cycle.